Closed approximate subgroups: compactness, amenability and approximate lattices: Preliminaries

 We recall now the definition of a cut-and-project scheme:

-\begin{definition}[Definitions 2.11 and 2.12, \cite{bjorklund2016approximate}] A \emph{cut-and-project scheme} $(G,H,\Gamma)$ is the datum of two locally compact groups $G$ and $H$, and a lattice $\Gamma$ in $G\times H$ which projects injectively to $G$ and densely to $H$.
+\begin{definition}[Definitions 2.11 and 2.12, \cite{bjorklund2016approximate}] A \emph{cut-and-project scheme} is a triple $(G,H,\Gamma)$ consisting of two locally compact groups $G$ and $H$ and a lattice $\Gamma$ in $G\times H$ which projects injectively to $G$ and densely to $H$.
 For any symmetric relatively compact neighbourhood of the identity $W_0 \subset H$ we define the \emph{model set}

 where $p_G:G \times H \rightarrow G$ denotes the natural projection. \end{definition}